 The Spanish Inquisition was a Judicial Institution initiated by the Kingdom of Spain in effort to combat ‘heresy’.
 In reality, it consolidated the power of the monarchy and was used to justify the brutal torture of thousands of non-Catholics and perhaps one of the worst genocides in human history.
 As bad as The Crusades were (all NINE of them!), the Inquisition is probably the darkest chapter of Christian history, lasting hundreds of years and claiming countless lives – and I bet 90% of you have never even heard of it.

 Seriously, horror movies don’t typically scare me, I laughed all the way through The Conjuring, but this… it’s this kind of stuff that really keeps me up at night.
-It’s stuff like this that makes me question whether or not we deserve to get smited by a ferocious outbreak of zombie pandas.
+It’s stuff like this that makes me question whether or not we deserve to get smited by a swarm of zombie pandas.

 I mean, just… I can’t even…